PritiSheoran/Lab-Guides/Logic App/Logicapp.md

 ## Task to be Done

 1. Create a Logic App
 1. Create and Run Workflow
+2. Output of Workflow

 ## Task 1 : Create a Logic App